 The eastern half of the Township is part of the Cannon Falls School District and the western portion falls within the Randolph School District.
 The Goodhue County Sheriff's Department provides policing services to the Township and the Township is within the Cannon Falls Ambulance District.
 Fire services are provided by the Randolph and Cannon Falls Volunteer Fire Departments.
-The Stanton public works facilitiy is located in the Stanton Town Center.
+The Stanton public works facility is located in the Stanton Town Center.
 A new Town Hall is being built at the junction of 310th Street and 40th Avenue.
+New Town Hall address is: 31186 40th Avenue, Cannon Falls, MN 55009.